 Stay at a farmstay in Phong Nah, established the help the small town to benefit economically from tourism, it also has recycling and waste management programs, such as reusing kitchen waste for compost on the farm.

 This journey includes many opportunities to meet local people and learn about their lives in this diverse country.

-- In the Vinh Long area of the Mekong Delta our local guides introduce us to the daily life, floating markets and cottage industries of the Delta's rich waterways.
-Our homestay host family welcome us with a dinner of local specialties and the opportunity to ask questions and gain insight into customs schooling and religion in this area.
+In the Vinh Long area of the Mekong Delta your local guides introduce us to the daily life, floating markets and cottage industries of the Delta's rich waterways.
+Your homestay host family welcomes you with a dinner of local specialties and the opportunity to ask questions and gain insight into customs schooling and religion in this area.

-- Hue is famous for its imposing Citadel and the Tombs of the last ruling Dynasty of Vietnam.
+Hue is famous for its imposing Citadel and the Tombs of the last ruling Dynasty of Vietnam.
 It was also the Buddhist capital of Vietnam, a fact, which is less lauded.
 Our local guide takes us through the back roads of Hue, where we are lunch guests at a Buddhist nunnery or monastery.
-We also visit local homes and learn some traditional handicrafts.